 Despite the one-year gap between them, the iPhone 12 and 13 share a great deal:

-- 6.1-inch Super Retina XDR OLED display with HDR, True Tone, and Haptic Touch
+- 6.1-inch Super Retina XDR OLED display with HDR, True Tone, Wide color (P3), and Haptic Touch

-- Optical zoom, Night mode, Portrait mode, Deep Fusion, True Tone flash with slow sync
+- 2x optical zoom out, Night mode, Portrait mode with Depth Control, Deep Fusion, True Tone flash

 - Lightning connector (note: iPhone 15 and later use USB-C)